lipanski/slow-down/README.md

 ## Why would you want to slow down your requests?!

-Some APIs might be throttling your requests or your own infrastructure is not able to bear the load at peak times.
-It sometimes pays off to be patient, rather than show a *limit exceeded* error right away.
+Some external APIs might be throttling your requests and web scraping attempts or your own infrastructure is not able to bear the load.
+It sometimes pays off to be patient.

 **SlowDown** delays a call up until the point where you can afford triggering it.
 It relies on a Redis lock so it should be able to handle a cluster of servers all going for the same resource.
 It's based on the `PX` and `NX` options of the Redis `SET` command, which should make it thread-safe.
 Note that these options were introduced with Redis version 2.6.12.

 ## Usage

+### Basic

 ```ruby
 require "slow_down"